 If you absolutely LOVE granny squares, here's how to prove it: start every square with a heart.
 You'll finish your square with traditional granny rounds, which means you can easily mix and match this square with other motifs.

 Help kiddos channel their inner fox with this adorable headband.
 Working a few long stitches over your white rows is the key to bringing the sweet face to life.
 Top it off with some embroidered details, and this critter's ready to play.

 Life's too short to only have one scarf.
 In fact, we think you should have at least seven (one for every day of the week!).
 From cowls you can make in 45 minutes to scarves that make granny squares chic, we've got your neck covered.

 We are ALL aboard that ombré bandwagon.
 But rounding up tons of yarn colors to create a perfect fade?
 Not so much.
 That's why we love dip-dye.
 Just knit or crochet your fave basic hat, dip it, put it on, and look ombré-dorable.
 Seriously, it's that easy.

 If you've been perusing crochet boards on Pinterest and had a jonesing to start the craft, you've come to the right place.
-Even if you've never held a hook before or don't know a slip knot from a single crochet, use this guide to pick up basic techniques and tips.
-By the time you're done, you'll be ready to crochet in rows, which is all you need to make a scarf or even a simple blanket.
+Even if you've never held a hook before or don't know a slip knot from a single crochet, this guide will help you pick up basic techniques and tips.
+Soon enough you'll be ready to crochet in rows, which is all you need to make a scarf or even a simple blanket.

 Just as in a boxing match, the best way to win at crochet is to use a good hook.
 But choosing the right crochet hook from among the gazillions on the market isn't always easy.
 For one reason, what's right for one person may not be great for another.
 What's more, different projects and types of yarn call for different shapes and styles of hooks.